jacebenson/jace.pro/content/post/2019-11-13-vs-code-extensions/index.md

 ---
 This post is about the state of code syncing tools for the VS Code tool.

 Recently [Andrew announced the new VS Code extension](https://developer.servicenow.com/blog.do?p=/post/vscode/).
-I knew something was going to be released eventually because at K19 on the creatorcon keynote they briefly showed the creation of web components being built locally.
+I knew something was going to be released eventually because at K19 on the CreatorCon keynote they briefly showed the creation of web components being built locally.
 To do that you need something locally.

 With all that out of the way I want to show what is currently out there, and compare features.